 I stumbled upon an article one day about a post-apocalyptic town somewhere in South California.
-The long weekend was approaching and I was looking for an atypical place to practice and come up with 4 good images for my photography class.
-I’ve always been fascinated by the idea of abandoned places and the stories behind them.
+The long weekend was approaching and I was looking for an atypical place to practice and come up with four good images for my class.
+I’ve always been fascinated with the idea of abandoned places and the stories behind them.

-As the article explains, Salton sea is the largest lake in California and was formed by accident.
-It was like an oasis in the middle of the desert attracting local tourists in the 50s and 60s.
-Eventually, the lake became too toxic for people to be around in so they left, abandoning homes and unwanted possessions.
+As the article describes, the Salton Sea is the largest lake in California and was created by accident.
+In the fifties and sixties, it was an oasis in the middle of the desert attracting local tourists, but ultimately, the lake became too toxic for people to be around so they left, abandoning homes and unwanted possessions.

-The first thing I noticed as we stepped out of the car was the smell of rotting fish.
-Something that reminded me of visits to fish markets back home.
-The article warned me about this but it still mildly surprised me.
+The first thing I noticed as we stepped out of the car was the smell of rotten fish.
+It reminded me of visits to fish markets back in the Philippines.
+The article warned me about this but it still surprised me.
 I covered my nose and tried to breathe through my mouth which was a bad idea because then I could taste it—salty and dead.

-I stood quietly, taking in the details.
-I tried to imagine the people who used to live there and the people who came after it was empty: drifters, drug addicts, artists, curious humans.
-I wondered if they contributed to the decay or helped preserve it.
-There were signs of recent additions—untattered posters, love letters written on walls, fresh grafitti.
+I stood silently, taking in the details.
+I tried to imagine the people who used to live there and the people who came after it was empty: drifters, drug addicts, artists, and curious folks like us.
+I wondered whether they contributed to the decay or helped preserve it.
+There were signs of interference: recently-added posters, love letters plastered on the walls, and fresh graffiti.

-Something was odd about the sand too.
-It was chunky and oddly-shaped.
-At first, I thought they were shells but I took a closer look and saw that they were in fact thousands of fish bone fragments that were probably crushed by years of changing weather.
+Something was unusual about the sand too.
+It was chunky and oddly shaped.
+At first, I thought they were shells but a closer inspection revealed that they were, in fact, thousands of fish bone fragments pulverized by years of exposure to weather.

 As the sun and the temperature went down, we decided it was time to go.
-We had been there for almost two hours and we still had not explored the whole town.
+We walked for almost two hours and still had not explored the whole town.

-We drove around for the last time, taking in the apocalyptic scenes before we took a turn and drove back to civilization.
+We circled the town for the last time, taking in the apocalyptic scenes before driving back to civilization.